alrieckert/lazarus/components/chmhelp/README.txt

     and select the lhelp executable.

     HelpFilesPath:
-    This is the directory that contains the lcl.chm fcl.chm and rtl.chm files.
+    This is the directory that contains the help files in CHM format (lcl.chm, fcl.chm, rtl.chm etc.).
-    You can download them from the download page of www.lazarus.freepascal.org.
+    You can download them from http://sourceforge.net/projects/freepascal/files/Documentation/

     HelpLabel Name and Tag do not need to be altered.
     The HelpLabel is the name of the named pipe that lazarus will use to communicate with lhelp.